zhongmicai/ScientificOSX/README.md

 # ScientificOSX

-These are the steps I took recently to setup a new MacbookPro (Catalina OSX 10.15.7) for scientific/bioinformatics use.
+These are the steps I took recently to setup a new MacbookPro (Catalina OSX 10.15.7) for scientific/bioinformatics use. note your OSX.

 ## Step 1, base software: